 “I think we are poised to be a national leader in this area,” explains Vincent Medley, executive director of Philadelphia Animal Care and Control Team (ACCT), the city’s largest organization devoted to animal care and safety.

 In 2015, ACCT, operating on a mix of taxpayer dollars and donations, took in 8,670 dogs and almost 15,000 cats.
 A small majority of the dogs were strays — the rest were either surrendered by their owners or transferred from another agency.
 Over 10,000 of the cats were strays; 4,669 of them were surrendered.
-How many made it out of the shelter alive?
+These huge numbers show just how important it is for pet owners to either microchip their animal companions or give them a tag so that they can be reunited with you if they ever get lost or stolen.
+Fetching Ware is just one example of where you might want to get a tag for your pet – it’s so easy to get them a collar and it can make it 100x easier for vets to identify them.
+So, out of all of these animals in shelters across the city, how many made it out alive?

 This is known as the “live release rate.”
 Of about 10,600 cats released alive from ACCT shelters, 5,600 went to new homes.
+However, due to the trauma faced by these animals on the street, they may need to undergo some sort of treatment or be relieved of their anxiety/trauma symptoms with the help of a nice selection of CBD oil supplements for cats among other medication.
 Over 3,700 were transferred to another agency and 3,119 were euthanized.
 Of the dogs, 2,280 found new homes and over 1,000 made it back to their original owners.
 2,108 were euthanized.
 That’s a live release rate of 76 percent for dogs and 77 percent for cats.
 Fortunately, those percentages have been on the rise: According to ACCT, the overall live-release rate for animals that landed in city shelters was 62 percent in 2012, 65 percent in 2013 and 72 percent in 2014.

 “Given the size of the city and the number of animals that come into the shelter every year…we’re doing pretty well,” says Samantha Holbrook, president of the non-profit Citizens for a No-Kill Philadelphia (CNKP).